dechantoine/PokeGAN/README.md

 Then the target: as shown by [Salimans et *al.*](https://arxiv.org/abs/1606.03498), discriminator trained with soft labels have better performance.
 So, instead of using real=1 and fake=0, for each real real sample I replaced the label with a random number between 0.8 and 1, and for each fake sample I replaced it with a random number between 0 and 0.2.
 I chose to keep the random labels in the [0,1] space although there is no indication on this subject in the paper.

+Both generator and discriminator gradient descents were performed on the binary crossentropy loss function with a staged learning rate :

+I stopped the training at 2000 epochs; models generating the most realistic pictures were around 1500 epochs.

+The performance of both generator and discriminator was tracked by computing binary accuracy on each batch.

 ### 4 - Filter

 Coming soon...